Protus and Hyacinth

-The day of their annual commemoration is mentioned in the "Depositio Martyrum" on September 11, in the chronographia for the year 354.
-The chronographia also mentions their graves, in the Coemeterium of Basilla on the Via Salaria, later the Catacomb of St. Hermes.
-The "Itineraries" and other early authorities likewise give this as their place of burial.

 Tradition

-Tradition holds that Protus and Hyacinth were brothers.
-They served as chamberlains to Saint Eugenia, and were baptized along with her by Helenus, Bishop of Heliopolis.
+The earliest account of their lives is a Passion of the Martyr Saints Protus and Hyacinth (BHL 2667).
+Novel-like in composition, it was written in Latin in Italy between 450 and 499.
+This states that they served as eunuch chamberlains to Saint Eugenia, and were baptized along with her by Helenus, Bishop of Heliopolis.
 Devoting themselves zealously to the study of sacred scripture, they lived with the hermits of Egypt and later accompanied Eugenia to Rome.
 There, they were arrested for their Christianity by Emperor Gallienus (260–268).
-Refusing to deny their faith, they were first scourged and then beheaded on September 11.
+Refusing to deny their faith, they were first scourged and then beheaded on 11 September 258.
+That Passion is now thought to be a novelistic creation to create a hagiography for two saints for whom none was yet known and to link them to Eugenia, thought to be fictitious.

-The Graves of Sts.
-Protus and Hyacinth
+Pope Damasus I wrote an epitaph in honor of the two martyrs, part of which still exists, in which he calls Protus and Hyacinth "brothers".

+Graves

+The Chronograph of 354 mentions that they were buried together in the coemeterium of Basilla on the Via Salaria, later the Catacomb of Sant'Ermete.
+The "Itineraries" and other early authorities likewise give this as their place of burial.
+When Pope Leo IV (847–855) transferred the bones of many Roman martyrs to the churches of Rome, the relics of these two saints were to be translated also; but, probably on account of the devastation of the burial chamber, only the grave of St. Protus was found at that time and his remains transferred to San Salvatore on the Palatine Hill.

-In 1845, Father Marchi discovered the still undisturbed grave of St. Hyacinth in a crypt of the above-mentioned catacomb.
-It was a small square niche in which lay the ashes and pieces of burned bone wrapped in the remains of costly stuffs.
-Evidently the saint had been burnt; most martyrs had suffered death by fire.
+In 1845, Father Giuseppe Marchi discovered the still undisturbed grave of St. Hyacinth in a crypt of the same catacomb.
+It was a small square niche in which lay the ashes and pieces of burned bone (many martyrdoms at that time were by fire) wrapped in the remains of costly stuffs.
 The niche was closed by a marble slab similar to that used to close a loculus, and bearing the original Latin inscription that confirmed the date in the old Roman Martyrology: